sw4/backpack/README.md

 Backpack Configuration (backpack.json)
 -----

-You will need to create a `backpack.json` file in your projects directory.
-This file contains all the relevant settings relating to your modules and how to conduct a customised build.
-An example file can be found in `examples\backpack.json`, the structure is e.g.:
+You will need to create a `backpack.json` file in your project directory.
+This file contains all settings related to your project's modules, and how to conduct a customised build.
+An example can be found in `examples\backpack.json`, the structure is e.g.:

 ```
 {